 Taj Mahal is a quartzite composed of metamorphic rock quarried in Brazil.
 Despite its name, which evokes images of the iconic Indian monument, this stone is prized for its unique characteristics:

-• Appearance: Taj Mahal quartzite features a creamy white to soft beige background with subtle gold and gray veining.
+Taj Mahal quartzite features a creamy white to soft beige background with subtle gold and gray veining.
+Its elegant, marble-like look makes it a popular choice for homeowners seeking a timeless yet luxurious aesthetic in their kitchen or bathroom countertops.

-• Composition: As a quartzite, it’s composed primarily of quartz that has been metamorphosed under intense heat and pressure.
+As a quartzite, it’s composed primarily of quartz that has been metamorphosed under intense heat and pressure.
+This transformation gives Taj Mahal quartzite its incredible durability and resistance to scratches, making it ideal for high-traffic kitchen surfaces.

-• Hardness: On the Mohs scale of mineral hardness, quartzite typically ranks between 7 and 8, making it harder than granite (6-6.5) and significantly harder than marble (3-4).
+On the Mohs scale of mineral hardness, quartzite typically ranks between 7 and 8, making it harder than granite (6-6.5) and significantly harder than marble (3-4).
+This superior hardness means that Taj Mahal quartzite can withstand the demands of daily kitchen use without easily scratching or chipping.

 Why Choose Taj Mahal Quartzite for Your Kitchen Design?